jurniores/NitroNetwork/README.md

 // Fetches a prefab by name (string) NitroManager.GetPrefab("Player");

+// Retrieves a Dictionary of all active rooms in the network.
+NitroManager.GetRooms();

+// Fetches a specific room by its ID.
+NitroManager.GetRoom("Room1");

 // Returns the current ping (latency in milliseconds) for the connected client.
 // Useful for displaying network quality or debugging connection issues.